Back To TOP

 environmental allergies in cats

-• Redness and irritation: Inflamed conjunctiva (conjunctivitis) can make the eyes appear red and uncomfortable.
+• Redness and irritation: An inflamed conjunctiva (conjunctivitis) can cause the eyes to appear red and uncomfortable.

 Like humans, environmental allergies in cats can also manifest as respiratory symptoms:

-• Sneezing: Cats may have fits of sneezing, especially during allergy seasons.
+• Sneezing: Cats can have sneezing attacks, especially during allergy seasons.

-• Coughing: Irritation of the respiratory tract can trigger coughing.
+• Cough: Irritation of the respiratory tract can trigger coughing.

 • Nasal discharge: Clear nasal discharge is possible in some cases.

-Rarely, environmental allergies might cause gastrointestinal issues in cats:
+Rarely, environmental allergies can cause gastrointestinal problems in cats:

-These are not typical allergy symptoms but may be linked to intense grooming, ingestion of allergens, or secondary infections.
+These are not typical allergy symptoms, but may be linked to intense care, allergen ingestion, or secondary infections.

 Diagnosing Environmental Allergies in Cats: A Closer Look

-Diagnosing environmental allergies in cats involves a systematic approach to rule out other possible causes of itching and skin issues, and to pinpoint the specific allergens triggering the symptoms.
-A complete diagnostic process for environmental allergies in cats includes thorough history-taking, physical examination, ruling out parasites, food allergies, and infections, allergy testing if needed for immunotherapy and environmental management trials.
-Here’s how the diagnostic process typically works:
+Diagnosing environmental allergies in cats involves a systematic approach to ruling out other possible causes of itching and skin problems and identifying the specific allergens that trigger the symptoms.
+A complete diagnostic process for environmental allergies in cats includes a thorough history, physical examination, exclusion of parasites, food allergies and infections, allergy testing if necessary for immunotherapy, and environmental management testing.
+Here's how the diagnostic process typically works:

 1. Medical History